 This considers your oldest account, but also the average age of all of your accounts.
 For this reason, you should avoid opening too many new accounts at once, especially if you have a short credit history.

 This is measured not only by the number of new credit accounts you have opened, but also the number of credit report inquiries that are generated when you request a line of credit.
 The good news is that unsolicited “pre-approved” offers are considered “soft inquiries” and do not negatively impact your credit score.
 However, if you apply, the lender will make a hard inquiry.
 Knowing this can help you decide whether you should consider an attractive low-interest offer on a new credit card.

 This considers the number of accounts you have and the types of accounts they are.
-Your score is typically improved by demonstrating a history of managing different kinds of credit, such as a mortgage, installment loans, and revolving lines of credit.
+Your score typically benefits from demonstrating a history of managing different kinds of credit, such as a mortgage, installment loans and revolving lines of credit.

 Now that you understand the score, the first step to stay on top of it is to get your credit score.
 When viewing your scores, be sure to focus on what bureau is providing the data because there can be slight variations in the data contained in each credit report, as different credit scores are calculated in different ways.
 Additionally, small differences in scores, pulled at different times, are considered normal.